What an EXCITING time!

 7. Other Necessities

 Here are some other miscellaneous baby things in this newborn checklist that you will need.

-- Safety seat for the car — you can’t take a newborn baby home without one!
-(NOTE: ensure you get a car set that’s rear-facing for newborns)
+- Non-toxic safety seat for the car — you can’t take a newborn baby home without one!
+(NOTE: Ensure you get a car set that’s rear-facing for newborns)